Skip to main content

 Creating workflows based on templates

 When you click a template in the catalog, OpenOps displays its full description, a preview diagram visualizing the workflow steps defined in the template, and the integrations that the template uses: CloudWatch log retention enforcement template If you want to use the workflow defined in the template, click Use template in the top-right corner.
-OpenOps will then ask you to specify existing or create new connections to cloud services that are required for the selected template to work: Explore Templates You can set up the required connections now or later.
+OpenOps will then ask you to specify existing or create new connections to cloud services that are required for the selected template to work: You can set up the required connections now or later.
 When you click Create workflow, your workflow will open in the workflow editor, where you can customize it to your liking.